emeraldfyr3/em-lib/docs/em/scorebar/start.md

 # em:scorebar/start

-Start synchronizing score for player "scorebar" on objective "em" with bossbar "em:scorebar"
+Start syncing boss bar `em:scorebar` with player "scorebar" on ebjective "em".
+Copy whatever score you want to sync with the bar into that objective and it will update the bar automatically.

+To stop syncing, run `em:scorebar/stop`.